 Preparing medical sales reports

-According to Glassdoor, a medical sales representative in the US earns an average base salary of $67,793 per year [2].
-With bonuses, commissions, or profit sharing, you have the potential to earn more.
-Keep in mind factors that influence your salary include location, education level, years of experience, and certifications.
+According to Glassdoor, a medical sales representative in the US earns a median total salary of $160,000 per year [1].
+This figure includes base salary and additional pay, which may represent profit-sharing, commissions, bonuses, or other compensation.
+Remember that factors influencing your salary include location, education level, years of experience, and certifications.

 To become a medical sales rep, consider the following three important steps: